 Packed with nutrition, this Mung Beans and Kale Daal is such a tasty wholesome meal.
 It can be served in two ways.
 You could serve it with a good doze of ghee and spice sizzle on top and it would pair beautifully with rice.
 You could also swirl a little bit of cream and enjoy it as soup with the bread of your choice.
-I tried both the versions and both taste equally comforting and so good!
+I have tried both the versions of Mung Beans and Kale Daal.
+They both taste equally comforting and so good!

 Daily Indian menu almost always includes a type of lentils or beans.
 It’s a ritual that I grew up with but didn’t follow much after I moved out of home and started on my own.
 I have never been a big fan of lentils or beans.
 Until about a few months back, I would make lentil very occasionally, maybe once a week.
 But of late, I have changed that and started to make it on a more regular basis mainly because of two reasons.
 Firstly, we mostly eat vegetarian food and lentils/beans is a great easy way to add protein.
 Secondly, Arvind can pretty much survive on daal and Avyan has also developed a liking for it.
 All the more reasons to go back to the ritual that I grew up with.
 Life truly comes back full circle!